What is Actigall?

 you have gained weight rapidly, especially in your face and midsection.

-How should I take Actigall (ursodiol)?
+How should I take Actigall?

-Take the ursodiol tablet with food.
+Take the Actigall tablet with food.

 You may need to break a tablet in half to get your correct dose.

-Not all gallstones completely dissolve with ursodiol treatment, and you may develop new gallstones within 5 years after treatment.
-Talk to your doctor about your specific risks.
+To treat gallstones, you may have to take Actigall for several months.
+Some gallstones may not completely dissolve, and you may develop new gallstones within 5 years after treatment.
+Ask your doctor about your risk.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.